Edgio/hyperion/spec.md

 # <a href="#document" id="document" class="headerlink"></a> Document Structure

 Hyperion is a subset of JSON-LD and Hydra and layers in a few, yet important componets.
 The components are meant to keep your existing JSON documents close to its original design without making drastic changes.
-For newer JSON documents it provides a lightweight set of terms to allow for easier consumption.
+For newer JSON documents it provides a lightweight set of terms to allow for easier consumption by clients.

 ## <a href="#document" id="document" class="headerlink"></a> Document